 I soon realized that I’d taken all the fun out of it by depriving myself of the process of discovery.
 The process of discovery is an incredibly powerful learning tool.
 It’s basically the difference between someone showing you something, and you finding it out (discovering it) for yourself.
 The latter creates a far more powerful learning experience which becomes engrained in your memory because it’s ‘yours’, you discovered it.

 Tune your guitar to DADGAD and check out the following fretboard diagram; see how many D7 chords you can find:

-Wasn’t that a lot more interesting that if I were to have given you a bunch of chord shapes?
+Wasn’t that a lot more interesting than if I were to have given you a bunch of chord shapes to rote learn?
 You’re also 100 times more likely to remember the chord shapes YOU just found, rather than the ones I could have given you.
 Look at the diagram again, it doubles up as a dominant 7th arpeggio reference.
 If I gave you a sheet of dominant 7 arpeggios in DADGAD and told you to learn them, you’d probably be back to standard tuning in a flash, but the process of discovery will keep you far more entertained.

 What about Scales?

 The same is also true of scales.
 Here’s the D blues scale in DADGAD.
 See what you can come up with and be sure to use the open D strings to full effect.

 I’ll bet you came up with some great-sounding stuff that you won’t be forgetting in a hurry.

 This is what I call the ‘bare bones’ approach to getting into alternate tunings.
 You have just enough information to have to do the discovering yourself, as well as not having to trawl the internet for it, and it maintains your interest in making that transition to going beyond Kashmir and jangly stuff in D. What’s more, you start to see how to move chords, arpeggios and scales to different keys in altered tunings.